Celtic Jewelry Pages

 Irish Jewelry Pages: Shamrock, claddagh, ceramic pins, etc

-Scottish Jewelry: thistles, luckenbooth pins, Heather Gems, Viking pins, etc.
+Scottish Jewelry: thistles, luckenbooth pins, Heather Gems, grouse claw pins, Scottish buttons for vests, etc.

 Welsh Jewelry: Dragons, daffodils and lovespoons.